Mansel Aylward

-Sir Mansel Aylward CB MD DSc FFOM FCRP FLSW (born November 1942, Merthyr Tydfil) is a Welsh public health physician and academic.
+Sir Mansel Aylward CB FLSW (November 1942 – 29 May 2024) was a Welsh public health physician and academic.
 He was Chief Medical Officer, Medical Director and Chief Scientist at the U.K. Government Department for Work and Pensions.

-He was Director of the Centre for Psychosocial Research, Occupational and Physician Health at Cardiff University School of Medicine.
-He was knighted in the 2010 New Year Honours for services to health and healthcare.
+Aylward was Director of the Centre for Psychosocial Research, Occupational and Physician Health at Cardiff University School of Medicine.
+He was appointed Companion of the Order of the Bath (CB) in the 2002 Birthday Honours and knighted in the 2010 New Year Honours, for services to healthcare.
 He was made a Freeman of the Borough of Merthyr Tydfil in 2013 and elected to the fellowship of the Learned Society of Wales in 2016.

-He was the first Chair of Public Health Wales NHS Trust from 2009 a 2017, responsible for the delivery of public health services at national, local and community levels in Wales.
-He is currently the Chair (Emeritus) of the Bevan Commission.
+From 2009 to 2017, he was the first Chair of Public Health Wales NHS Trust, responsible for the delivery of public health services at national, local and community levels in Wales.
+He was later the Chair (Emeritus) of the Bevan Commission, a group of international experts which advises the Welsh Minister for Health and Social Services.

-Early life and education
+Background

-He was born in the Ex-servicemen's Club in Merthyr Tydfil in November 1942.
+Aylward was born in the Ex-servicemen's Club in Merthyr Tydfil in November 1942.
+He died on 29 May 2024, at the age of 81.